sascha432/esp8266-kfc-fw/docs/AtModeHelp.md

 ### ``+RTC=[set]``

-Display RTC status or set RTC time from current time
+Display RTC status or set RTC time from current time.
+Only available with a real time clock (i.e. DS3231)

 ### ``+WIFI=<command>,[args]``